Shapes of surfaces that contain a great and a small circle through each point: Acknowledgements

 \section{Acknowledgements}

-I thank M.~Skopenkov for the many interesting discussions related to this article.
-I thank H.~Pottmann for the insights and inspiration concerning the classical geometric aspects of 2-circled surfaces and their applications in architecture.
-The surface figures were generated using \citep[Sage]{sage} and \citep[Surfex]{surfex}.
-This research was supported by the Austrian Science Fund (FWF) project P33003.
+I thank Mikhail~Skopenkov for the many interesting discussions, insights and corrections.
+Thanks also go to Helmut~Pottmann for the insights and inspiration concerning the classical geometric aspects of celestial surfaces and their applications in architecture.
+Finally, many thanks to the editor and anonymous referees for detailed comments.
+The surface figures were generated using \citep[Sage]{2012sage}, \citep[Surfex]{2008surfex} and Mathematica.
+This research was supported by the Austrian Science Fund (FWF) projects P33003 and P36689.